amenglong/face_recognition_cnn/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/24521991/33220117-e2442cda-d180-11e7-8546-30327ebff1a6.png" width="700"></p>

 ### 3. Recognition
-Recognition is executed by the function <b>who_is_it()</b>, this function compares the input image (in our case "alvaro_0.jpg") with all the database members choosing the member with the minimum distance:
+Recognition is executed by the function <b>who_is_it()</b>, this function compares the input image (in our case "alvaro_0.jpg") with the whole database choosing the member with the minimum distance:

 ```python
 106. who_is_it("images/alvaro_0.jpg", database, FRmodel)